paddysolo/paddysolo-bytework-servbyte-application-frontend/README.md

 3. run the command -- npm install   (this will download the necessary dependecies)
 4. run the command -- ng serve  (this will run the application : make sure the backend is up and running aswell)

+Make sure you have Node and Angular Cli install before doing the above

 # Servebytewebapp

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.2.0.